What are your chances of acceptance?

 Application Deadline: March 1

-If you’re a resident of East Palo Alto, Belle Haven, North Fair Oaks, or Redwood City, Meta Summer Academy (formerly known as Facebook Summer Academy) is a great opportunity to learn about the tech industry, gain real-world job experience, and get an up-close look at day-to-day operations at one of the world’s best-known social media networks.
+Meta Summer Academy (formerly known as Facebook Summer Academy) is a great opportunity for California high schoolers—from East Palo Alto, Belle Haven, North Fair Oaks, or Redwood City—to learn about the tech industry, gain real-world job experience, and get an up-close look at day-to-day operations at one of the world’s best-known social media networks.

 24. KP Launch

-The KP Launch program offers a number of internship opportunities across a wide variety of fields at Kaiser Permanente headquarters and offices throughout northern California.
+The KP Launch program offers a number of internship opportunities across a wide variety of fields at Kaiser Permanente headquarters and offices throughout Northern California.
 The program is aimed at underrepresented and low-income students and is intended to expose them to careers in health care.
-Participants are paid for their time, earning $15 to $17 an hour.
+Participants are paid for their time, earning $15.50 to $18 an hour.

-To be eligible, you must live within a Northern California Kaiser Permanente designated service area, be a current high school student between the ages of 16 and 19, and be available to work full-time, Monday through Friday, for the course of the program.
+Participants must live within a Northern California Kaiser Permanente designated service area, be current high school students between the ages of 16 and 19, and be available to work full-time (Monday through Friday) for the course of the program.
 Priority is given to juniors and seniors.

 25. Boyce Thompson Institute High School Internship